 Permit Phase Requirements

-During the Permit Phase, Illinois law stipulates that a learner’s permit holder must always be accompanied by a licensed adult driver who is at least 21 years old and has at least one year of driving experience.
+During the permit phase, Illinois law requires that a learner’s permit holder always be accompanied by a qualified supervising adult: the instructor of the driver education program the teen is enrolled in, or a parent, legal guardian, family member, or person in loco parentis who is at least 21 years old, has a license classification to operate that vehicle, and has at least one year of driving experience.
 The supervising driver must be seated in the front passenger seat when the permit holder is driving.
-This is a critical step in the Graduated Driver Licensing (GDL) Program, which emphasizes the importance of developing good driving habits under supervision.
+This is a critical step in the Graduated Driver Licensing (GDL) program, which emphasizes developing good driving habits under supervision.

-Furthermore, permit holders are subject to the following restrictions:
+Permit holders are also subject to the following restrictions:

-Minimum Age: Learner’s permits can be obtained at age 15.
+Minimum Age: Learner’s permits can be obtained at age 15 for teens enrolled in an approved driver education course.

 Supervised Practice: The state mandates a minimum of 50 hours of supervised driving practice, with at least 10 hours occurring at night.

-Adherence to these requirements is vital for ensuring that novice drivers gain the experience needed to drive safely and responsibly on Illinois roads.
+Following these requirements is vital for making sure novice drivers gain the experience needed to drive safely and responsibly on Illinois roads.

 Permit Holder Restrictions